IBM-Cloud/terraform-provider-ibm/website/docs/d/resource_key.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the resource key.
-You can retrieve the value by running the `bx resource service-keys` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+You can retrieve the value by running the `ibmcloud resource service-keys` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
 * `resource_instance_id` - (Optional, string) The id of the resource instance that the resource key is associated with.
-You can retrieve the value by running the `bx resource service-instances` command in the IBM Cloud CLI.
+You can retrieve the value by running the `ibmcloud resource service-instances` command in the IBM Cloud CLI.
   **NOTE**: Conflicts with `resource_alias_id`.
 * `resource_alias_id` - (Optional, string) The id of the resource alias that the resource key is associated with.
-You can retrieve the value by running the `bx resource service-alias` command in the IBM Cloud CLI.
+You can retrieve the value by running the `ibmcloud resource service-alias` command in the IBM Cloud CLI.
   **NOTE**: Conflicts with `resource_instance_id`.
 * `most_recent` - (Optional, boolean) If there are multiple resource keys, you can set this argument to `true` to import only the most recently created key.